 Curtis performances are featured in a variety of outlets, including broadcasts on television and radio; and online throughout the year (www.curtis.edu/multimedia).
 Key outlets include:

-No faculty performance is broadcast or posted without express consent from the performers, sought by the department of artistic programs and performance.
+No faculty performance is broadcast or posted without express consent from the performers, sought by the department of artistic production.
 In some cases advance approval of performances is required in order to schedule these opportunities.

 Endowed Faculty Chairs